 Increasingly, eCommerce shipments are behaving like boomerangs.
 Return rates have reached an industry average of 25%, up to 40% in the apparel niche.
 With so many packages going out only to come right back, now’s a good time to dial in your reverse logistics.

 What is reverse logistics?
 Just a fancy term for your returns process.
 The returns process is a pillar of your fulfillment operations that also impacts your customers and your bottom line.
-Return labels cost money, after all, and online shoppers expect convenience at every stage of the customer journey.
+After all, return labels cost money, and online shoppers expect convenience at every stage of the customer journey.

 Orchestrating returns can be difficult as a result.
 This blog lays how to coordinate returns effectively, including:

 Easyship helps you simplify the returns process with two automated features.
 First, our automated label generation creates all shipping and return labels on your behalf for faster fulfillment.
 Plus, our USPS returns pay on scan lets you include a returns label for USPS shipments for free, and only pay for the label if it's used.

 Ok, let’s talk reverse logistics.

 Reverse Logistics is a Pillar of Returns Management

 Reverse logistics is the process of moving products from the customer to their original point of fulfillment, either for disposal or restocking and resale.
 It’s a set of operational and customer-facing protocols that work together to enable an effective return.
 In other words, reverse logistics is everything that enables you to reclaim a physical item, but it’s also the service you provide returnees.

 Consider what happens when you return a pair of shoes to Zappos.
 You know the company offers free returns because the returns policy is stated on the website, product page, and post-purchase delivery email.
 These resources then direct you to print the prepaid shipping label in your account.
 All that’s left is to drop the return package at your nearest UPS Store location.